Slippery dick: Distribution and habitat

 The slippery dick wrasse is widespread throughout the tropical and subtropical waters of the western Atlantic Ocean.
 It can be found from North Carolina and Bermuda to Brazil, including the Gulf of Mexico and the Caribbean Sea area.

-The slippery dick wrasse is generally reef-associated at depths from 1 to 15 m, but it's not very common in seagrass.
+The slippery dick wrasse is generally reef-associated at depths from 1 to 15 m, but it's not common in seagrass.